 Subo’s version of a Filipino salad.
 We loved this!
-I would honestly never have thought of using buko and puso ng saging together as ingredients.
-It's a good way to use Filipino ingredients in a salad.
+I honestly would never have thought of using buko and puso ng saging together as dry ingredients – it’s a good way to use Filipino ingredients in a salad.

 Paro-Paro (₱ 760).
 Inasal butterflied chicken in achuete oil, turmeric, and lemongrass & chilli, with papaya atchara relish and crushed peanuts.

 This is one of Subo’s bestsellers and for good reason.
 You can’t visit Panay Island without having at least one version of a chicken inasal.

 Chicken Binakol (₱585).
 Native chicken cooked in coconut water served in a coconut shell.

 Great soup to have on a gloomy day.
 We found the chicken to be tough, but that’s to be expected when eating native chicken.

 Seafood Kare-Kare (₱780).
 Mixed seafood in achuete peanut sauce with banana heart, snake beans, eggplant, baby choy sum, and okra.

 We loved that this dish was not drowning in sauce.
 The seafood was definitely the star of the show here.

 Bagoong Rice (₱320).
 Rice tossed in shrimp paste.